-The Disk space usage by services chart displays how much space is utilized by the website content, emails, backups, logs, and databases.
+The Disk space usage by services chart displays how much space the website content, emails, backups, logs, and databases are utilizing.
 It makes sense to pay attention to the services that use the most disk space.

 /usr/local/psa/admin/sbin/statistics [ options ]

-If no options are specified the command calculates the statistics for all domains.
+If no options specify the command calculates the statistics for all domains.
 Here are a few options to try: